Experience traditional Japanese music

 by learning to play the “koto”!

-What is “KOTO”?
+What is the “Koto”?

 Koto is a string instrument that was introduced from China during the Nara period (710-784).
-It is long body（measuring 180cm) with 13 strings.
+It is long bodied (measuring 180cm) with 13 strings.
 You play it wearing picks on three fingers of right hand.
 Koto has been played as a part of Gagaku (Shinto religious music and also ancient imperial court music and dance) orchestra since the Heian period (794 -1185).

-Currently there are two major Ryuha, which are Ikuta Ryu comes from Ikuta Kengyo (1656－1715) and Yamada Ryu originated from Yamada Kengyo (1757－1817).
-We belong to Ikuta Ryu.
+Currently there are two major Ryuha (Schools), which are Ikuta Ryu created by Ikuta Kengyo (1656－1715) and Yamada Ryu which originated from Yamada Kengyo (1757－1817).
+We belong to and teach the Ikuta Ryu school.